pypeit/PypeIt/paper/paper.md

 complete list of the input parameters and available functionality - is provided as online documentation hosted by [Read the Docs](https://pypeit.readthedocs.io), which is regularly updated.
+In what follows, we provide a brief description of the algorithms, but refer the interested reader to the online documentation.

+Release v1.0.3 serves the following spectrographs:
+Gemini/GNIRS, Gemini/GMOS, Gemini/FLAMINGOS 2, Lick/Kast, Magellan/MagE,
+Magellan/Fire, MDM/OSMOS, Keck/DEIMOS (600ZD, 830G, 1200G), Keck/LRIS,
+Keck/MOSFIRE (J and Y gratings tested), Keck/NIRES, Keck/NIRSPEC
+(low-dispersion), LBT/Luci-I, Luci-II, LBT/MODS (beta), NOT/ALFOSC (grism4),
+VLT/X-Shooter (VIS, NIR), VLT/FORS2 (300I, 300V), WHT/ISIS.

-This v1.0 release of ``PypeIt`` is designed to be used by both advanced spectroscopists with prior data reduction expertise and new astronomers.
+This v1.0 release of ``PypeIt`` is designed to be used by both advanced spectroscopists with prior data reduction expertise and astronomers with no prior experience of data reduction.
 It is highly configurable and designed to be applied to any standard slit-imaging spectrograph, and can accomodate longslit, multislit, as well as cross-dispersed echelle spectra.
 It has already enabled several scientific publications [@hsyu2018; @eilers2020; @wang2020].

 After the creation of a custom input/configuration file, the pipeline runs end-to-end to convert raw spectroscopic images into calibrated, science-ready spectra.
+In what follows, we describe several key steps of the data reduction procedure:

+(1) bias, dark, bpm,

+(2) slits traces

+(3) Master arc, wavelength calibration, identify GUI

+(4) tilts image

+(5) pixelflat, spatial slit map

+(6) spatial and spectral flexure correction

+(7) reference frame heliocentric, barycentric

+(8) advanced sky subtraction routines, including a modified version of the Kelson algorithm.

+(9) boxcar + optimal extraction

-It also includes scripts to flux calibrate and combine multiple exposures, as well as software for performing telluric corrections. ``PypeIt`` produces a series of calibration-related outputs and includes scripts and automatically
+PypeIt also includes scripts to flux calibrate and combine multiple exposures, as well as software for performing telluric corrections. ``PypeIt`` produces a series of calibration-related outputs and includes scripts and automatically